-Best Legal Document Generator for Websites
+Best Legal Document Generator for Sites 2026

 1. Genuine legal compliance.
 The generator must produce documents that comply with the GDPR (Articles 12, 13, 14), the ePrivacy Directive, and applicable national legislation.
 A simple fill-in-the-blanks template is not enough: each clause must be adapted to your specific business activity and the jurisdictions you operate in.